About AeroRoute Guide

 What's in the directory

 Every page is built from a snapshot of the OpenFlights public dataset of airports, airlines, and scheduled routes.
 The current snapshot has 6,071 airports with valid IATA codes, 983 active airlines, and 66,934 scheduled routes covering 235 countries.
-A small PHP application renders each page on request.
+Every page is pre-rendered and served as static HTML.
 There's no JavaScript framework, no database server, and no API to call.

 How pages are organised